souradeep-das/Proffeth/README.md

       Check course name- Verifying the course name

+    (These tests show that the courses are successfully added to the blockchain)

     Take the course

       Take the course-Javascript-paying less, should fail- Checking if someone can take the course paying less than the fees

       Take the course-Javascript-paying actual amount- Checking if someone can take the course paying the correct fees

+    (These tests are important because they show the proper enrollment of a learner in a course, which inlcudes adding the course to his dashboard and giving him access to the course contents)

     Acceptance of course requests